awebfactory/try-es6-right-now/README.md

 Find out about [one-on-one JavaScript mentoring at AWebFactory](http://awebfactory.com/mentoring-awebfactory)

-[Tell us](http://awebfactory.com/contact) what happened when you ran this and get a 20% discount (discount token: "run it now!")!
+[Tell us](http://awebfactory.com/contact) what happened when you ran this and receive a 20% discount!